-- C1 First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2023. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).

-• Since the total may include students who did not provide gender data, the detail need not sum to the total.

-• If your institution collects and reports non-binary gender data, please use the "Another Gender" category.

-• Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment.

-• Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2023.
+C1.
+First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2024.

+- ✓ Include early decision, early action, and students who began studies during summer in this cohort. - ✓ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission. - ✓ Since the total may include students who did not provide gender data, the detail need not sum to the total. - ✓ If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - ✓ Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment. - Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2024.

-First-Time, First-Year Student Applicants Total ] Total first-time, first-year men who applied 7864 17,479 Total first-time, first-year women who applied 9613 Total first-time, first-year another gender who applied 2
+FIRST-TIME, FIRST-YEAR STUDENT APPLICANTS TOTAL Total first-time, first-year men who applied Total first-time, first-year women who applied Total first-time, first-year of another gender who applied Total first-time, first-year of unknown gender who applied